abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    ![](media/action.png)

-   >**Note** : Kindly follow the steps outlined on page 1 to set up MFA if the "Ask Later" option is not visible.
+   >**Note** : Please follow the steps outlined on page 1 to set up MFA if the **Ask Later** option is not visible.
 Once MFA setup is complete, please enter the number displayed on the screen in the Authenticator app and proceed.

 1. If prompted to **Stay signed in**, you can click **No**.

 1. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **Cancel** to skip the tour.